-Behavioral science students are encouraged to enrich their classroom learning with hands-on experiences and to reflect on their personal experiences from an academic perspective.
+Our department, housed in McClelland Hall, is committed to supporting each student’s academic journey.
+We encourage all students to enrich their classroom learning with hands-on experiences and to reflect on their personal experiences from the perspective of the behavioral sciences.

-Anthropology & sociology students enjoy integrative study along with stimulating field experiences to prepare for careers that require people-management skills.
+Anthropology & Sociology students participate in stimulating field experiences to prepare for careers that require people-management skills.
 Psychology students receive ample opportunities to apply classroom learning in the field, particularly through internships.
-And wellness & alternative medicine students explore the behavioral, physical and health sciences through interdisciplinary studies and hands-on training.
+And Wellness & Alternative Medicine students explore the behavioral, physical and health sciences through interdisciplinary studies and hands-on training.

-Our master's program in counseling, meanwhile, combines a core of courses in general counseling, elective courses and a 600-hour internship specifically tailored to a student's occupational interest.
+Our master’s program in Counseling, meanwhile, combines a core of courses in general counseling, elective courses and a 600-hour internship specifically tailored to each student’s career interest.

 - Psychology, Health & Sport Management track (B.A.)

 - Counseling: Clinical Mental Health & Addictions Counseling (M.A.)